 - Add in vanilla extract and sugar and stir well.

 - In a small bowl, mix cornstarch and the remaining ⅓ cup whole milk to make a slurry.
-Add it to the rice and milk and simmer over medium low heat for about 25 minutes until it thickens.
+Add it to the rice and milk and simmer over medium low heat for about 25 minutes.
+Keep in mind that the rice pudding will still look watery and not very thick.

-- Preheat the oven to 400°F and place 4 oven-safe ramekins in a 9x13 baking pan.
+- Preheat the oven to 400°F and place 4 to 6 oven-safe ramekins in a 9x13 baking pan.

 - Divide the rice pudding between the ramekins.
 Fill the baking pan halfway with water.
 This will prevent the rice pudding from drying.

-- Bake in the oven for 15 minutes until the tops are brown.
+- Bake in the oven for 15 minutes on the middle rack until the tops are brown.
 Check constantly to make sue they're brown enough for your liking.
+If they're not browning as much, turn on the broiler and broil them 3 to 6 minutes.

 - If using cooked rice, skip step one and proceed with the recipe.

-- You can make this rice pudding recipe a couple of days in advance.
+- You can make this rice pudding recipe a couple of days in advance and keep refrigerated until you're ready to serve.

 - Refrigerate the leftovers for up to 4 days.

-- You can use any kind of short grain rice for this recipe.
+- You can use any kind of short grain rice or even jasmine rice for this recipe.
+I don't recommend using long grain such as basmati rice.